 I worked with flat brushes a lot for the larger areas, but then went over to smaller, round brushes, with rather long hairs.
 I found some incredibly cheap and sturdy little brushes at an art shop, that work perfectly well for how I treat them and use them.
 The trees to the right of Waverley Bridge (which connects Old Town and New Town in Edinburgh, and is the place where I first arrived to, by, incidentally, bus) were almost stippled, and I had a hard time at first finding the right balance between photo reference, suitability for the overall picture and what colours would actually look good.
 The puddles of water were something I fretted about, as I couldn't seem to do them justice, but they are done well enough, I suppose.
 I did try to make the painting tell a bit of a story, though you can't see her facial expression very well from the photo.
 Nor are the colours as nice as they are in real life but that is all right.
 That's a greater issue with my next picture than with this one.
 I call it "Waiting for the bus" by the way, and it's my first properly "urban fantasy" painting, I guess.
 Next time I decide to go for these tiny detials, however, it'll be a no-grain paper for me, or oils.
 I might also work on this more in the future, but we'll see.
 I started by sketching with pencils, and then work from larger areas to small detail.

 It is very difficult to capture this in a photo, but I went off to my figure case and brought out Games Workshop's Shining Gold and Burnished Gold.
 Adding a dash of these metallic paints to some parts gave the picture the finishing touch I wanted.
-It brings it to life in a whole different way.
-I think I missed going over the detail shot in Photoshop however, but oh well, there you go.
-I forgot to sign the pictures too, before I brought out the camera.

 I also, incidentally, used the colour Red Gore from the GW range, as it is an old-time favourite anyway, and I simply didn't manage to get the right red, when I tried blending colours.
 Those colours come in small pots, and are acrylics too.
 In the very darkest recesses of its wings, I used black with some Red Gore in it, and the loose flames emanating from the wings are painted with Cadmium Yellow Lemon or somesuch over Process Yellow, with a dash of white in some.